fridgemagnet3/modbus-solis5g/README.md

 As a result, I've had to implement software workarounds, in effect to discard any incoming bytes up until the expected start of response sequence is detected.
 In the case of the Linux applications, this is in the form of a patch against the current.
 3.1.11 release of the libmodbus library, this can be found in the [libmodbus folder](libmodbus/).
 For the ESP-32 module, I've created a fork of the [ModbusMaster](https://github.com/fridgemagnet3/ModbusMaster) library.

 ## ESP-32 Module
-For the finished product, I'm planning on replacing the Raspberry Pi with an ESP32 WROOM-32 module.
+For the finished product, I replaced the Raspberry Pi with an ESP32 WROOM-32 module.
 These are inexpensive, nifty little microcontrollers which have a bunch of I/O (including serial) plus built in Wifi.
-The hope it that I'll also be able to power it from the 5V supply that connects to the wifi logger, therefore reducing the need for further cabling.

-Here is my initial test setup.
+This was my initial test setup.

 ![20241231_195839](https://github.com/user-attachments/assets/0fdb9c91-805f-46f1-a657-924b7de08527)